collageofmyself/collageofmyself-contract/README.md

 This smart contract is using the ERC721 standard

+# Deployment information

+This contract is deployed on Polygon Blockchhain at the address 0xfdea628f49897c49a8d7824ab286e236e42d4f8f

 # Additional public function:

 - setPublicUsername() Allow holders to register a name or username with their wallet address